rachaelkalicun/evercooked_blog/source/blog/sourdough-king-cake.html.md

 instructions:
   - Feed your sourdough starter the day before baking to make sure it’s bubbly and active.
   - Warm the milk and 85 g (6 tbsp) butter in a small saucepan or microwave.
 Let cool slightly.
   - Add the egg, egg yolks, sourdough starter, and sugar to the bowl of a stand mixer.
-Mix to combine using the paddle attachment.
+Mix to combine.
 Slowly pour in the warm milk mixture.
 Add flour and salt, mixing until a rough dough forms.
 Cover with a damp towel and rest for 30 minutes.
-  - Switch to the dough hook and knead on medium-low speed for 6 to 8 minutes.
+  - Knead on medium-low speed for 6 to 8 minutes.
 Adjust with flour if too sticky.
 The dough should be soft, smooth, and slightly tacky.
   - Transfer the dough to a lightly oiled bowl.
 Cover with a damp towel and let rise at room temperature for 8 to 10 hours (or overnight).
   - Preheat your oven to 375°F (190°C).
 Line a sheet pan with parchment paper or a silicone mat.
 Dump the dough onto a lightly floured surface.
 Let it rest for 5–10 minutes.
 Roll into a 15 x 10-inch  rectangle.
 Roll it into a tight log, seam side down, and shape into a ring.
 Let rest for 10–15 minutes.
   - Brush with melted butter.
 Cover and let rise until puffy, about 1 hour.